shibatch/tlfloat/.github/ISSUE_TEMPLATE/ISSUE_TEMPLATE.md

 adding functionalities, and responding to inquiries, is a service that requires expertise and is a fee-based service.

-By creating this issue, you hereby agree to bear the costs necessary to provide the labor and expertise to process your issue.
-The specific amount you will pay will be determined by negotiation, depending on the nature of the issue and your project.
+If you want us to process your issue, you will need to pay a fee.
+The specific amount you need to pay will be determined by negotiation, depending on the nature of the issue and your project.
+It is still possible to create an issue without paying a fee, but in that case we will not process your issue.

 By becoming a sponsor of our project, you will receive a substantial discount on the cost of processing your issue.